Skip to main content

 What is tonsillitis?

-The main symptoms in children and adults are a sore throat, problems swallowing, a high temperature of 38C or above, a cough, headaches, feeling sick, earache and feeling tired.
 Tonsillitis usually gets better on its own after a few days and can be treated with paracetamol, ibuprofen, drinking plenty of fluids and rest.
 For tonsillitis caused by bacteria, your doctor may prescribe antibiotics.

 What to eat when you have tonsillitis?

-Soups, such as chicken and vegetable or leek and potato, can be a good way to fill up and eat a healthy, veg-packed meal.
+Soups such as chicken and vegetable or leek and potato, can be a good way to fill up and eat a healthy, veg-packed meal.

-Try cool or warm foods
+Cool or warm foods

 Some people find cool or cold foods soothe an irritated throat, whereas others prefer warm meals.
 Cold foods such as ice lollies or fridge-cold smoothies are a good option.